Edwardsville, IL

 The carpet is in a period style.

 The bed is one inch longer than the tallest person to use the bed.
 Period clothes are on display.
+A Period Bobbin Lace Pillow is on display in the upstairs landing.
+Notice the pink thread!

 The second bedroom has two beds displayed.